wp-plugins/simple-facebook-plugin/readme.txt

 = Whats new in 1.2.1? =

 Now you can hide Like Box border, just uncheck 'Show Border' option on widget setting and vuala!
+(If you are using shortcode or template tag set ‘border‘ parameter to ‘false‘)

 = Description =